Lifestyle | Food Features

 How to Buy Tuna That Doesn’t Hurt The Environment

 The environmental issue with tuna is how it is fished.
-Worst-case scenario is that the tuna is fished using the “purse seine method”.
+Some tuna is fished using the “purse seine method”.
 With this technique, large nets are cast and while tuna might be the target fish, many other fish and sea creatures might get caught up in the net, including endangered or protected species.

 These creatures are the “bycatch”.
 This non-targeted and non-specific approach leads to over-fishing of the oceans.